ocftw/ooni-research/docs/en/blog/posts/rightscon25-pre-event.md

     This workshop reserves spots for partners who are **journalists** and **CSOs members**.
 Please use your organization's email address when registering.

+    Please note that we manually approve applications after registration on KKTIX platform.
+We conduct basic due diligence checks on participants to ensure a comfortable experience for both trainers and attendees.
+Participants will be reviewed based on our criteria for this event, prioritizing human rights defenders (HRDs), journalists, and activists.

 ### Workshop 2: Detecting and Measuring Internet Censorship with OONI

 - Date: February 23rd @ 18:00 - 19:00